Vict0r-Git/DevOps-group3/use-cases/use-case-12.md

-# Use Case: 12 	Generate a report of all top 15 populated cities in each region
+# Use Case: 10 	Generate a report of all top 15 populated cities in the world

 ----------------------
 ## CHARACTERISTIC INFORMATION
 ### Goal in Context:
-As an analyst, I want to generate a report on top 15 populated cities in a region to get easy access to the population information.
+As an analyst, I want to generate a report on top 15 populated cities in the world to get easy access to the population information.
 ### Scope:
 Organization (Black Box)
 ### Level: